Managing Corn Pests with Bt Corn

 Q: Is Bt the only trait genetically engineered into corn?

-A: Other hybrids with genetically engineered traits, such as herbicide resistance, are available.
+A: Other hybrids with genetically engineered traits, such as herbicide resistance and drought tolerance, are available.
 Many other traits are in development and will become available in the future.

 Q: Is corn the only crop genetically engineered with Bt?